 Tony and Daphne Hallas stumbled upon the Likely RV Park located on the black spot on the map near the location of the Golden State Star Party.
 They took Vic and Jan there.
 Tony and Vic set up their lawn chairs and took in the pristine view of the summer Milky Way.
 Vic knew immediately he had found astronomical narvana.

 Since that time Stellarvue holds its Annual Dark Sky Star Party (DSSP) at the Likely RV and Golf Resort.
 In return Likely Resort has set up powered observing pads in the field next to the campground.
 Every year Stellarvue reserves the best new moon weekend in the summer and fifty Stellarvue owners, the first who sign up, get to enjoy pristine dark skies.

 In the past we have arranged for special opportunities for Stellarvue owners.
 In 2006 we were able to reserve the venerable 82" reflector for two moonless nights and 24 SV'ers got to enjoy incredible views of deep sky objects.
 Planetary nebulae had color; barred spirals looked like textbook pictures and Saturn was absolutely breathtaking.
-Such opportunities like this arise from time to time and when they do we announce them to our customers, first on our Allstars Newsletter and then on our website.
+Watch for future opportunities like this.

 In addition to our annual Majesty and DSSP programs, Stellarvue continues to present several other opportunities each year using the "Stellarvue Mothership."
 Check in here specifically to see where we will be so you can join us under dark skies in remote locations.